branner-non-code/notes/notes/content/Alpine_set-up_for_Pobox_com.md

      In the case of POP, add `mail.pobox.com:995/ssl/user=name@pobox.com`, where `name` is your login-name.

-   Entering control-g will bring up help messages for whatever
+   Entering control-g will bring up help messages for whatever field the cursor is now in.

    To save and exit, enter control-x.
 If you've made changes to the pobox.com collection, you'll be asked to commit them — do so by entering Y.